marijnh/Eloquent-JavaScript/04_data.md

 (If at this point you're putting the book down to focus on a terrible flashback to 10th grade math class—hold on!
 I do not intend to torture you with endless pages of cryptic notation—just this one formula for now.
-And even with that one, all we do is turn it in JavaScript.)
+And even with that one, all we do is turn it into JavaScript.)

 The notation [_n_~01~]{if html}[[$n_{01}$]{latex}]{if tex} indicates
 the number of measurements where the first variable (squirrelness) is